ESCMID Panorama

 Plus at least four of the five following items:

-8.4 At least one publication in a peer-reviewed journal in which the name of the SG is included in the authorship every second year
+8.5 At least one SG publication (see §7) in a peer-reviewed journal every second year (including consensus documents)

 At any time, SGs may be terminated either by a majority vote of members or by a decision of the ESCMID Executive Committee if there is a documented violation of the present operating procedures.
 In such cases, remaining funds from SGs should be transferred to ESCMID to support other SG activities.